Haven’t been paying attention to the UAW strike? What you need to know - KESQ

 The union came up with the 40% raise request based on the increase in the pay of CEOs at the three automakers over the last four years.
 Ford CEO pay rose 21%, from $17 million for Farley’s predecessor Jim Hackett in 2019, to $21 million for Farley last year.
 (Farley is the lowest compensated of the three CEOs.)

-Fain also formerly worked for Chrysler, the Stellantis predecessor, and was involved in contentious labor negotiations with the company even before he was elected president.
+Fain also once worked for Chrysler, the Stellantis predecessor, and was involved in contentious labor negotiations with the company even before he was elected president.

 The-CNN-Wire

-Note: – This report has been updated with additional information; CNN’s Donald Judd contributed to this report